 CBD And Skin Care

 You may be wondering at this point how CBD could possibly benefit the skin.
-The healing potential of CBD stems from its effect on the ECS or endocannibinoid system, which is responsible for wound healing and cell growth.
-When this system is imbalanced, the immune system can become overactive, and attack the tissues of the body, including the skin.
+The healing potential of CBD stems from its interaction with the endocannabinoid system, which regulates wound healing and cell growth.
+When this system is out of balance, the immune system can become overactive, and attack the tissues of the body, including the skin.

 Skin Conditions CBD Is Good For

 Psoriasis exists on a spectrum, ranging from mild to severe.
 It’s a painful condition, characterized by an overproduction of rapidly growing skin cells.
-Due to this rapid growth, the skin cells don’t mature properly.
-The result is scaly, rough, and cracked skin that cam bleed.
+Due to this rapid growth, the skin cells don’t mature properly, resulting is scaly, rough, and cracked skin that cam bleed.

 [Read More: Does Stress Cause Wrinkles?]

-2. CBD And Inflammation
+2. Topical CBD And Inflammation

-Rosacea is a common skin condition affecting millions of Americans.
-It is often confused with adult acne.
-It shows up as redness on the nose, chin, cheeks, and forehead.
-Pimples, pustules, and small bumps may also be part of the picture.
-If left untreated, it becomes increasingly worse over time.
-Rosacea is often psychologically damaging, greatly affecting self-esteem.
+Rosacea is a common skin condition that affects millions of Americans.
+It shows up as redness on the nose, chin, cheeks, and forehead, and is often confused with adult acne.